What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Make holes in the sinks or shower drains if they are near to stop air pressure escaping as you plunge.
+- Make holes in the sinks or shower drains if they are near to stop the release of pressure as you plunge.

-If plunges don’t work you can try this other method Pour half a cup of baking soda and 1 teaspoon of vinegar inside the bathroom bowl.
-Allow the mixture to settle for around 15 minutes.
-It may fizz then stop, pour hot water down (not overly hot) to clear the blockage.
+If the plunge doesn’t work then try this alternative method add half a cup of baking soda and a cups of white vinegar to the toilet.
+Let this mixture settle for 15 to 20 minutes.
+It will begin to bubble before it slows down you can pour hot water down (not hot) to remove the blockage.

-If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the right time to utilize a wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cord until you are left with a thin and long wire that has a hook that is bent on one side or the plumbing snake that is made specifically to clear drain obstructions.
-Put the tool in the drain hole on your toilet, and then twist and turn, push at the same time until you sense resistance. that’s where the blockage usually occurs.
-Gently try to break up the blockages by using a back and forth motion without causing damage to your pipeline.
+If plunging, baking soda or vinegar methods have failed and you are in need of a solution, it’s time to use the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s cable until you have a thick, thin wire with hooks that are bent on one side or your plumbing snake that was specially designed to clear drain obstructions.
+Insert the tool into the drain hole of your toilet and twist to turn, push, and pull till you experience resistance; this is where the blockage typically occurs.
+Be gentle and try to break the blockages by using a back and forth motion without causing damages in the pipeline.

 Note:

-- Be careful not to push or pull actions with force as they may make things worse
+- Don’t push or pull actions with force as they may create more problems.

-Once you’ve eliminated any blockages, it is crucial to turn off the valve for water flow in your toilet bowl again.
-After that, flush it a few times to make sure that all water flows smoothly now!
+Once you’ve removed any blockages, it is crucial to turn off the valve for water flow that is behind your toilet.
+Make sure to flush it several times to make sure everything is running smoothly!

 Tools | Description |